 Pursuant to the provisions of the Companies Act 2013 and rules made thereunder andSEBI ( Listing Obligations and Disclosure Requirements) Regulations 2015 (including anyamendment thereunder from time to time ) a structured questionnaire was prepared aftertaking into consideration the various aspects of the Board's functioning composition ofBoard and its Committees culture execution and performance of specific dutiesobligations and governance.

 The performance evaluation of the Independent Director was completed during the yearunder review.
 The performance evaluation of the Chairman and Executive Directors werecarried out by Non-Executive Independent Directors.
 The Board of Directors expressed theirsatisfaction with the evaluation process.

-(f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and are operating effectively.
+(e) the Directors have laid down internal financial controls in the company that areadequate and are operating effectively; and (f) the Directors have devised proper systemsto ensure compliance with the provisions of all applicable laws and that such systems areadequate and are operating effectively.

 The Management Discussion and Analysis Report for the year under review givingdetailed analysis of Company's operations as stipulated under Regulation 34 of SEBI[Listing Obligations and Disclosure Requirements] Regulations 2015 is presented in aseparate section which forms a part of this Annual Report.

-18. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXHANGE EARNING AND OUTGOING:-
+18. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNING ANDOUTGOING:-

 Statement giving the particulars relating to conservation of energy technologyabsorption and foreign exchange earnings and outgo as required under Section 134 (3) (m)of Companies Act 2013 read with Rules 8 of Companies (Accounts ) Rules 2014 is given inthe Annexure A which forms part of this report.